groboclown/petronia/docs/user-configuration.md

 of your typing, regardless of which window has focus, to trigger a Petronia command.

-You specify the command, one per line, in an awkward
-fashion:
+You specify the command as a key to command mapping.
+Each command is a list in the form `(command name, argument 1, argument 2, ...)`

 ```
-key combo => command
+"key-combo": ["command", "arg1"],
 ```

 Key combos are strings of key names, connected with a "+" to require the